microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/05-scaling-plan-solution.md

 ## Task 1:

-In this first part of the challenge...
+In this first part of the challenge we create a custom role, which enables Azure Virtual Desktop to turn on, shut down and managed VMs.
+This custom role is required to make the scaling plan work, which is created in a second step of the challenge.

 ### Create custom role: